adam-lafontaine/CMS/blog/posts/[010][Makefiles].md

 	rm -rfv ./build/*
 ```

-Run the setup rule to create the build directory with "make setup".
+Run the setup rule to create the build directory by typing "make setup" in the terminal.

 ```plaintext
 $ make setup
 mkdir -p ./build
 ```

-Compile the program with "make compile"
+Compile the program with "make compile".

 ```plaintext
 $ make compile